For updated information on the progress of the FirstNet initiative in Wisconsin please visit https://wipsb.wisconsin.gov.

 FirstNet will hold the spectrum license for the network and is tasked with the building, deployment, and operation of the network.

-The Governor of Wisconsin by letter on August16th, 2012 designated the Interoperability Council as Wisconsin's coordinator for the nationwide Public Safety Wireless Broadband Project (PSWB) and serve as the point of contact for consultation with FirstNet.
+The Governor of Wisconsin by letter on August 16th, 2012 designated the Interoperability Council (IC) as Wisconsin's coordinator for the nationwide Public Safety Wireless Broadband Project (PSWB) and serve as the point of contact for consultation with FirstNet.

-On June 19th, 2014 the Interoperability Council formally identified the Statewide Interoperability Coordinator (SWIC) to act as the State Single Point of Contact (SPOC) on behalf of the Council.
+On June 19th, 2014 the IC formally identified the Statewide Interoperability Coordinator (SWIC) to act as the State Single Point of Contact (SPOC) on behalf of the IC.

-The creation, deployment, and operation will be complex, and require collaboration and participation among all stakeholders at the national, state, and local level.
+The creation, deployment, and operation of NPSBN will be complex, and require collaboration and participation among all stakeholders at the national, state, and local level.

 On August 25th, 2014 Wisconsin submitted its FirstNet Intitial Consultation Package Response.

 On June 18th, 2015 Wisconsin had its Initial Consultation with FirstNet.
 Presentations included: